 This mosque is known as the fourth historical Jam-e-Mosque (congregational) of Esfahan, located on the mid-southern part of Masjed-e-Sayyed' Ave.
 At the portal, there is an initial space with some inscriptions on the dark blue tiles.
 The building dates back to the 19th century A.D.
 (1839-1893).
 It was built by the efforts of a famous theologian of the Emamieh (Shi'a sect) named; 'Hojatt-

-The decorative elements consist of inlaid work, tilework, calligraphy in the styles of Bannaie (masonry) and Nastaligh.
-There is a clock tower on the southern part, as a different item in this mosque and no minaret flanks the main porch.
-It has three portals; the main one on the northern part and the two others located on the eastern and western parts of the south.
+The decorative elements consist of inlaid work, tilework, and calligraphy in the styles of Bannaie (masonry) and Nastaligh.
+There is a clock tower on the southern part, a different item in this mosque, and no minaret flanks the main porch.
+It has three portals; the main one in the northern part and the two others located on the eastern and western parts of the south.
 On the western part, a large Shabetan (hypostyle) as long as that side of the mosque to give a suitable glorious-covered space for prayer devised.
 Below the main dome (on the south) on a dark blue background, there is an attractive arabesque design on a large scale, which resembles the inner design of Chahar Bagh Theological School.
 On the tilework, some floral designs, which are more realistic in form, called; 'Gol Farang' with a pink background, seem odd to a specialist visitor.
 There is a remarkable gap between the original and high-level masterpieces of past ages and Qajar time which indicates the declining trend in that period.

 In the middle of the courtyard, a small blue dome erected on the northeast belongs to the burial shrine of the abovementioned clergyman.
 It has also an amazing entrance to a renovated covered bazaar which has been recently reorganized by the municipality.
-In the shrine, some interesting ornamental elements such as pendentives, mirrorwork and steely decorations overlaid with gold add beauty to this area.
+In the shrine, some interesting ornamental elements such as pendentives, mirrorwork, and steely decorations overlaid with gold add beauty to this area.

 At the eastern end of Taleghani Street, on the north side, a hundred meters inside an old neighborhood called; Narvan, a dome high attracts the attention of the traveler.
-This vast mosque dates back to the Qajar period, which was originally built by the efforts of Mir Sayyed Hussein-e-Mojtahed-e-Esfahani ', then the rest of its executive stages directed by Mohammad Rahim Kahn-e-Biglar Beigi', so that the tiles of his facade remain unfinished in some parts.
+This vast mosque dates back to the Qajar period, which was originally built by the efforts of Mir Sayyed Hussein-e-Mojtahed-e-Esfahani ', then the rest of its executive stages were directed by Mohammad Rahim Kahn-e-Biglar Beigi', so that the tiles of his facade remain unfinished in some parts.
 This mosque has three portals oriented to the east, west, and north.
 There are two large platforms, similar to the Jam-e-Mosques.
 In addition, there are some ornamental patterns on the tiled floor and inscriptions such as the "Sayyed Jam-e-Mosque", but its main dome is larger than the mentioned mosque.
 Beneath its high base dome, three-dimensional wooden support, In addition, a large hypostyle with a very elegant structure composed of stone columns and wooden beams very spectacular.

 The Theological School (Madrasah) of Jadd-e-Bozorg 'is located on the main covered bazaar.
 It is a

-Another active madrasa called Jadd-e-
+Another active madrasa called Jadd e

 Tohid Khaneh is considered one of the political and religious monuments of the Safavid era, adjoining the administrative palace of Ali Qapu.
-The last restoration carried out in 1978 AD on its dome and its surroundings.
+The last restoration was carried out in 1978 AD on its dome and its surroundings.
 In the past, especially on Thursday evenings, it was a gathering place for Sufis (Muslim mystics) and also a residential area for more than 200 people.
-These Sufis were actually the political bodyguards of Shah Abbas I, who escorted the king while moving in the city.
+These Sufis were actually the political bodyguards of Shah Abbas I, who escorted the king while moving into the city.
 They obeyed particular dogmas propagated by the same sect and the same tribe within a paramilitary organization.
 They later moved to another named place; The Tavous Khaneh mosque, although Tohid Khaneh was used until the reign of Shah Sultan Hussein (1694-1723 AD).
 During the sovereignty of the Pahlavi dynasty, it was used as a temporary police prison and then restored, attributed to the University of Art since 1984.

 The Tohid Khaneh Dome is an independent structure of regular twelve-sided polygonal form (dodecahedron), which differs from other Safavid structures.
 This scheme, in addition to its greater stability and pragmatic technical codes, is significant to the Ithna Asharis (Twelver Believers) as one of the fundamental principles of Safavid.
 The net surface of the dome chamber covers about 160 square meters and includes a dome 17 meters high supported by twelve platforms on each side with 12 pillars.
 Each side offers a hollow space for the design of the rooms.
 The openings on the shell structure of the dome provide a moderate lighting system.
 There is a similar polygon in the center of the dome chamber, having a false arch and a recess, each with a small opening, six of which connect to the outer porches and the other six connect to the small chambers on the six sides.

-The dome chamber has a circular plan, which allows the Sufis to form a circle, to be the audience of exalted prayers and to participate in certain harmonious movements (spiritual concert).
+The dome chamber has a circular plan, which allows the Sufis to form a circle, to be the audience of exalted prayers, and to participate in certain harmonious movements (spiritual concert).
 The dimly lit rooms were also pleasant places where Sufis could meditate in isolation (Etekaf).

-This mosque is known by the laity under the name of "Masjed-e-Sorkhi" (reddish mosque).
+This mosque is known by the laity under the name of "Masjed e Sorkhi" (reddish mosque).
 The interior decoration has some limited parts of the mosaic design.
 It dates from 1605 AD.
 It was built by one of the main commanders of Shah Abbas I. It is located opposite the Russian consulate, near Darvazeh-eDowlat.
 On the pendants of its portal, it has a red background, which perhaps explains why people call it Sorkhi (reddish).
 Another reason may be that the name Sofreh Chi (steward) is more difficult to pronounce for locals, so they have changed it into Sorkhi word.
 By visiting the mosque, one discovers that there is no initial prayer niche and that the direction of his plan deviates from the Qiblah.
 It can be assumed that the current mosque originally served as a royal dining room and later became a local mosque.

-This small mosque, without a courtyard, is located in the middle of the covered grand bazaar.
-He built in 1610 AD by Malek Sultan; a herald (public crier) of Shah Abbas'I, time.
+This small mosque, without a courtyard, is located in the middle of the covered grand bazaar and built in 1610 AD by Malek Sultan; a herald (public crier) of Shah Abbas'I, time.
 Around his hypostyle, precious shards on a blue background filled the spandrels, and his altar consisted of a single piece of stone.
 One of the points of disparity in the mosque is the existence of elegant murals on the inner surface of its dome; rarely found in Safavid mosques.
 Another point of variation is the gray stone inscriptions in his portal, which contains different types of writing.

-The largest mosque located in the sub-district of Hassan Abad with a large brick dome.
+The largest mosque is located in the sub-district of Hassan Abad with a large brick dome.
 The interior of the dome is clearly decorated with murals of arabesques on dry plaster.
 There is no datable inscription inside, but a registration date of 1643 AD on the portal is recorded.